OUR TEAM

 Hon.
 Courtney Doyle

-senior director customer development and marketing, Sentara healthcare
+senior director customer development and marketing, Sentara health

 Nikole Dunkley